Understanding the Threshold Signature Scheme

 Key Takeaways

-• On-Chain Anonymity: The resulting signature appears as a standard transaction on the blockchain.
+• On-Chain Anonymity: The final signature appears as a standard single-key transaction on the blockchain.

 What is Threshold Signature Scheme?